T: 01592 611123 E: firstname.lastname@example.org

 This is why our thermal stores use high efficiency finned copper coils, increased insulation and a minimum material thickness of 1mm to ensure the long term running costs and the alternative energy payback are the best on the market.

 If space is an issue, you may want to consider the physical dimensions of the unit.
-McDonald Water Storage are the only UK manufacturer that can offer their thermal stores as slimline, stumpy or rectangular, meaning you never have to compromise on the optimum capacity.
+McDonald Water Storage are the only UK manufacturer that can offer our thermal stores for solid fuels as slimline, stumpy or rectangular models, meaning you never have to compromise on the optimum capacity.